hexrw/sp-api/README.md

 2. In this repository, add a GitHub Actions secret called `NPM_SECRET` with that token value.
 3. (Optional) If you need to publish under an organization scope, ensure the automation token has the correct team permissions and that the package `@selling-partner-api/sdk` is owned by that account.

-Once configured, merging a release PR from release-please will tag `sdk-vX.Y.Z` and the `publish-sdk` workflow will push the build to npm automatically.
+Once configured, merging a release PR from release-please will tag `@selling-partner-api/sdk@X.Y.Z` and the `publish-sdk` workflow will push the build to npm automatically.

 ## Contributing